Voting is now open!

-Since 2011, the New York, Boston, and Philadelphia Scala meetups have hosted a community-driven Scala conference.
-Because NEscala is community-driven, you help create it.
+Since 2011, the New York, Boston, and Philadelphia Scala meetups have hosted this community-driven Scala conference.
+Because the Northeast Scala Symposium (NEScala, to its friends) is community-driven, you help create it.
 The NEScala talks are proposed by the attendees , who then vote to select which will be given.

 For the fourth year in row, NEScala coincides with the Typelevel Summit.